top of page

 About our NWO Business Mentoring Program

-Through collaborative efforts, partnering with Northwest Ohio Hispanic (NOHCC) and Toledo African American Chamber of Commerce, together with Women of Toledo, we will introduce the first Northwest Ohio Mentoring Program.
+Through collaborative efforts, partnering with the Business Empowerment Alliance Toledo (the BEAT) and Women of Toledo, we introduce the Northwest Ohio Business Mentoring Program.

-If you'd like to become a mentor, please contact Nina Corder at nina@womenoftoledo.org.
+Interested in getting a Mentor, kindly submit your application below.
+However, if you'd like to become a mentor, please contact Lisa Halsey at lisah@womenoftoledo.org.

 Our Goals